icon icon

 Home remedies to prevent urinary retention

-If you’re experiencing mild urinary retention and are aiming to prevent it, a few lifestyle and dietary changes can be beneficial:
+If you’re experiencing mild urinary retention and are aiming to prevent it, a few lifestyle and dietary changes can help to increase urine flow naturally:

 • Drink plenty of water and other fluids to help flush out the urinary tract and keep it healthy.